 Channel levels can also be selected and set by only using the trackball.
 To use just the trackball, first locate the cursor by moving the trackball.
 If you have been selecting channels with the keypad or performing edits to levels, you may find it necessary to push the [CLEAR] button a few times in order to regain control of the cursor with the trackball.

-Press [STAGE] 1.
+- 1. Press [STAGE]

-2. Select a channel with trackball
+- 2. Select a channel with trackball

+- Press and hold the [CHANGE] key while adjusting levels with trackball

 Opens Stage display Place the cursor directly